Agent Programs: Logic, Design, and Learning in Artificial Intelligence

 What industries use agent programs?

-How do learning agents improve over time?
+How do learning agents develop over time?

 What are the challenges of developing agent programs?